 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.
-During the year ended December 31, 2014, the Company raised aggregate gross proceeds of \$2,916,050 from the closing of two non-brokered private placements.
-Subsequent to December 31, 2014, a final tranche raising gross proceeds of \$835,875 was closed.
-During the year ended December 31, 2013, the Company raised \$4,750,000 from the closing of a private placement that was fully subscribed by Agnico-Eagle Mines Limited.
+During the year ended December 31, 2015, the Company raised aggregate gross proceeds of \$2,189,121 from the closing of two non-brokered private placements.
+Subsequent to December 31, 2015, the Company announced the acquisition by way of plan of arrangement of Northair Silver Corp. as well as a concurrent option, carried to production interest agreement and \$2,000,000 fully subscribed investment with Pan American Silver Corp. (see Note 17).
 While the Company has been successful in the past at raising funds, there can be no assurance that it will be able to do so in the future.

-During the years ended December 31, 2014 and 2013, the Company experienced operating losses and negative operating cash flows; operations of the Company having been primarily funded by the issuance of share capital.
+The Company has predominately experienced operating losses and negative operating cash flows; operations of the Company having been primarily funded by the issuance of share capital.
 The Company expects to incur further losses in the development of its business.
-Management has estimated that the Company has sufficient financing to complete current work plans; however, future development will require additional financing in order to complete all planned exploration and other programs during the year ending December 31, 2015 and thereafter.
+Management has estimated that the Company has sufficient financing to complete current work plans; however, future development will require additional financing in order to complete all anticipated exploration and other programs during the year ending December 31, 2016 and thereafter.
 If funds are unavailable on terms satisfactory to the Company, some or all planned activities may be cancelled or postponed.

 The business of mining and exploration involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 The recoverability of resource property expenditures is dependent upon several factors.
 These include the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development of these properties, and future profitable production or proceeds from disposition of mineral properties.
-The Company will need access to capital to continue advancing its primary project located in Sonora Mexico called the Promotorio Silver Project (the "Promontorio"), which includes the discovery of a recent zone of mineralization within the Promotorio concession block called La Negra (the "La Negra Discovery"), as well as other property interests.
+The Company will need access to capital to continue advancing its projects in Mexico and Canada, as well as other property interests.